Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Healthcare providers are trained to recognize a femur fracture as a sign of possible child abuse.
 Several healthcare providers may ask questions about how your child was injured.
 Healthcare providers are required by law to ask you these questions.
 This is done for protection of the child.
 Please try to be patient and not take offense.

 A bone can break in many ways.
 Here are some fracture types you may hear about:

 The fracture may be displaced (the broken bone ends do not line up) or nondisplaced (the broken ends are lined up).

 The fracture can be open (bone shows through the skin).
 These used to be called “compound” fractures.
 Or, the fracture can be closed (there is no break in the skin).

-The fracture may be comminuted (bone broken into more than two pieces).
+The fracture may be comminuted (bone broken into more than 2 pieces).

 Pain in the thigh

 Discoloration of the skin (bruising)